 APs periodically send scheduled configuration requests to the controller, including the firmware version.
-If the firmware version is different from that which is configured for the AP zone, the controller responds with a request to upgrade the firmware on the AP.
+Therefore, when an AP joins a zone for the first time, the firmware version is verified by the controller.
+If the firmware version is different from that which is configured for the zone, the controller responds with a request to upgrade it, after which the AP initiates a request to upgrade the firmware using HTTP.